 Sherri W. Schugart.
 Ms. Schugart, age 46, joined Hines in 1995.
 Ms. Schugart has served as the Chief Operating Officer for Hines Global REIT, Hines REIT, the Core Fund and the general partner of the advisers of Hines Global REIT and Hines REIT since November 2011.
-Prior to that time, Ms. Schugart served as the Chief Financial Officer of Hines Global REIT and the general partner of its adviser since December 2008 and as the Chief Financial Officer for Hines REIT and the general partner of its adviser since August 2003.
+Prior to that time, Ms. Schugart served as the Chief Financial Officer of Hines Global REIT and the general partner of its adviser since December 2008 and as the Chief Financial Officer for Hines REIT and the general partner of its adviser since December 2008 and as the Chief Financial Officer for Hines REIT and the general partner of its adviser since December 2008 and as the Chief Financial Officer for Hines REIT and the general partner of its adviser since August 2003.
 In addition, Ms. Schugart served as the Chief Financial Officer of the Core Fund since July 2004.
 In these roles, her responsibilities included oversight of financial and portfolio management, equity and debt financing activities, investor relations, accounting, financial reporting, compliance and administrative functions in the U.S. and internationally.
-She has also been a Senior Managing Director, or similar position, of the general partner of Hines since October 2007 and has served as a director of Hines Securities, Inc. since August 2003.
+She has also been a Senior Managing Director, or similar position, of the general partner of Hines Since October 2007 and has served as a director of Hines Securities, Inc. since August 2003.
 Prior to holding these positions she was a Vice President in Hines Capital Markets Group raising equity and debt financing for various Hines investment vehicles in the U.S. and internationally.
 Ms. Schugart has been responsible for arranging more than \$8.0 billion in equity and debt for Hines' public and private investment funds.
 She was also previously the controller for several of Hines' investment funds and portfolios.
 Prior to joining Hines, Ms. Schugart spent eight years with Arthur Andersen, where she managed both public and private clients in the real estate, construction, finance and banking industries.
 She graduated from Southwest Texas State University with a B.B.A. in Accounting.